PixelPeely/InfIK/README.md

 As mentioned, for the system to be solvable, the number of constraints must equal the number of joints

 ## How to Use
+1. Install the library with `pip install InfIK`
-1. Import `InfIK` and create an `IKSystem` object to model the system
+2. Import `InfIK` and create an `IKSystem` object to model the system
     * `joints`: List of the joints in the system in the order they are connected
     * `constraints`: Unordered list of constraints to be placed on the system
     * `allowed_error` (optional): The maximum allowed difference between two consecutive guesses (Default: `1e-3`)
     * `max_iterations` (optional): The maximum number of iterations allowed before the solver concludes that it failed to converge (Default: `100`)
         * If this number is reached, the success flag returned from the `Solver.solve()` method will be `False`
-2. Solve the system by calling `Solver.solve(IKSystem)` on any `IKSystem` object, which will return a list of servo positions in the same order as the joints in the system
+3. Solve the system by calling `Solver.solve(IKSystem)` on any `IKSystem` object, which will return a list of servo positions in the same order as the joints in the system
     * These positions can also be accessed directly from `joints` in the `IKSystem` object (`Joint.theta`)